 Bhutan is a member of the South Asian Association for Regional Cooperation and enjoys free trade with member countries under the South Asian Free Trade Area.
 Bhutan is also a member of the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation which provides access to a huge market of over 1.73 billion people in the region.

 Stable political and economic context provides an enabling factor for boosting a predicable business environment.
 Bhutan is the most peaceful country in South Asia and 19th most peaceful country in the world according to Global Peace Index 2022.
 It ranks 25th in the world and 1st in the Asia according to Transparency International’s Corruption Perception Index (2022), indicating as less corrupt.

 Bhutan also has a rich culture and as a carbon negative country, there is clean air and a well preserved natural environment with 71 per cent forest cover.

 Thanks to free public education, Bhutan offers an educated workforce with good command of the English language since the medium of instruction is English in schools and tertiary institutes.

-- Tax Holiday of 5 to 10 years depending on the sector.
+- Tax Holiday of 5 to 10 years in High Priority Sectors;

 Further, investors are ensured business predictability and maximum value for their money through the impact created by contributing to achieving Sustainable Development Goals.